• Menu

 Al Andalus Mexico City

-Al Andalus is great for savouring the classic hummus, keppe, lamb skewers, cabbage tacos, and other delicacies which are served in generous portions to share at the centre.
-They also have an impressive wine cellar that includes their own label, as well as a gourmet store where you can acquire Lebanese products.
+Al Andalus is great for savouring the classic hummus, keppe, lamb skewers, cabbage tacos, and other delicacies, which are served in generous portions to share at the centre.
+They also have an impressive wine cellar that includes their own label and a gourmet store where you can acquire Lebanese products.

 The venue is open from 10 am to 6 pm, which makes it convenient for a late breakfast, brunch, or leisurely lunch.